What do engineers do? Most people think engineers just design cools things. But beyond that, the work of engineers is a mystery to many.

 - The formal contract that includes things like an NDA

-Also, each of these documents I tailor for the given project scope.
+Each of these documents I tailor for a specific project’s scope.
 As an example, below is a sample scope of work for a hydroelectric project.

 In total, the project proposal sometimes comes out to over 150 pages.
-A mini-book!
+It’s a mini-book!

-Also, you only go after projects you have a chance to win.
-It sucks to spend days on these proposals and get nothing in return.
+Given this time sink, you only go after projects you have a chance to win.
+Because it sucks to spend days on proposals and get nothing in return.

 2) Job walks at project sites